graham-walker/youtube-dl-react-viewer/README.md

     - Open the container command line `docker exec -it youtube-dl-react-viewer-app-1 /bin/sh` (on Linux run as sudo)
     - Install yt-dlp `python3 -m pip install --no-deps -U yt-dlp`

-7. Access the web app in the browser `http://localhost:5000`
+7. View the web app in the browser `http://localhost:5000`
     - Access from other devices on your network by replacing `localhost` with your device ip address (find using `ipconfig` on Windows or `ip addr` on Linux)
-    - If this does not work check your firewall settings
+    - If this does not work check if your firewall settings are blocking Node.js

 8. Downloads can be found in the Docker volume `youtube-dl-react-viewer_ytrv_downloads`